jhalterman/concurrentunit/README.md

 [![Build Status](https://travis-ci.org/jhalterman/concurrentunit.svg)](https://travis-ci.org/jhalterman/concurrentunit)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.jodah/concurrentunit/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.jodah/concurrentunit)

 A simple, zero-dependency toolkit for testing multi-threaded code.
-Supports Java 6+.
+Supports Java 1.6+.

 ## Introduction

-ConcurrentUnit was created to help developers test multi-threaded code.
-It allows you to perform assertions and wait for operations across multiple threads, with failures being properly reported back to the main test thread.
+ConcurrentUnit was created to help developers test multi-threaded or asynchronous code.
+It allows you to perform assertions and wait for operations in any thread, with failures being properly reported back to the main test thread.
 If an assertion fails, your test fails, regardless of which thread the assertion came from.

 ## Usage